ed-gility/self-powered-vehicle/README.md

 1. Be sure your product is attractive
 2. Be sure your product has your logo on it
 3. Be sure your procuct has a windshield
-4. Be sure your product has a seated location (behind the windsheild) for a lego character.
+4. OPTIONAL - your product has a seated location (behind the windsheild) for a lego character.

 ### Create a Product webpage (in your Organization website)
 1. copy the file **self-powered-vehicle.html** into your Organization's website